shanedaly001/Genesis/Genesis Simple Share/Reposition the Genesis Simple Share buttons/README.md

 To position the icons in multiple places, you would create multiple functions with different hooks for each position.
 One caveat is that the argument passed into genesis_share_icon_output for the CSS class name has to be unique.

+For custom post types positioning just create the same type of function/action with a unique name and declare the CPT name in the if statement replacing post.